aaronparker/aaronparker.github.io/_posts/2006-03-10-my-new-favourite-firefox-extension.md

   6. All popup windows always open in new IE Tab
   7. Navigate history list NOT supported
   8. SSL icon NOT supported
-  9. Site&#8217;s favicon NOT supported
+  9. Site's favicon NOT supported